 Business - Enterprise

-LastPass is compatible with Windows, Mac, Linux, and the most popular mobile platforms, allowing you to access your data from anywhere, anytime.
+The first leg of our LastPass review was an investigation of its device compatibility.
+We found out that it’s compatible with Windows, Mac, Linux, and the most popular mobile platforms, allowing you to access your data from anywhere, anytime.

 Here’s the complete list of operating systems and web browsers LastPass supports: